This is a guide covering the best cameras for hiking and backpacking.

 8. Sony a7 III

 If you loved the Sony A7R IV, you might take a closer look at the A7 III as well.
-It comes in at a lower price range at around $2,000.
 It has a 24.2MP BSI full-frame image sensor that gives vivid colors on your shots.

 This camera can shoot quietly at 10fps.
 It is also known for performing well even in low-light scenarios with its ISO range from ISO 50 to 204,800.
 It also shoots in 4K at both 24p and 30p.